gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1_Answers.rst

-1. Write code to repetitively display 'WinWINNERner' one character at a time, with 200ms between characters, and with a gap of a second before repeating.
+1. Write code to repetitively display 'WINNER' one character at a time, with 200ms between characters, and with a gap of a second before repeating.
-2.

 .. code-block:: python

     from microbit import *

     while True:
-        display.show('Winner', delay=200)
+        display.show('WINNER', delay=200)
         sleep(1000)